Wang-Lin-boop/AlphaFoldDB_Processing/README.md

 Introduction
 ===

 Traditional methods explore potential Protein-Protein Inteaction and Protein-Ligand Interaction by molecular docking.
 The molecular docking is highly dependent on the protein structure, the [Alphafold DB](https://alphafold.ebi.ac.uk/) gives us a large amount of high quality structures.
-Howerver, many low confidence structures of disordered regions make it difficult for these structures to be used for molecular docking.
+Howerver, many low confidence structures of disordered regions let it difficult for these structures to be used for molecular docking.

 Here, we provide a scirpt (Domain_Parser-BioStructures.jl) to extract ordered structures from the structure of alphafold DB for molecular docking.